 The Jharkhand Urja Sancharan Nigam Limited (JUSNL) with financial assistance from the World Bank is implementing the transmission infrastructure development/upgradation under the Jharkhand Power System Improvement Project (JPSIP) and will include: (a) Creation of 25 new 132 kV substations, and (b) Development of associated 132 KV transmission lines of around 1800 kms.
 These 25 substations and associated transmission lines have been organised into 26 schemes.
-This ESIA covers the transmission line i.e., LILO of 132 kV DC 3 Ph.
-Dumka-Deoghar Transmission line at GSS Jarmundi which is part of Scheme S and is to be covered under Phase I of the project.
+This ESIA covers the transmission lines 132kV D/C Dumka - Shikaripara transmission line, which is a part of Scheme E and is to be covered under Phase 1 of the project.
 The ESIA has been undertaken based on the outcome of initial walk over survey which identified a preferred alignment based on analysis of three potential alternatives associated with the Bee-line between the two end-points.
 The level of detail captured in the ESIA is primarily based on the inputs of the walk-over survey; and attempt is being made to include some of the detail emerging from the detailed survey exercise, which is being conducted in parallel by the Design Consultant at this time.
 More detailed information about the accurate alignment of the transmission line, specific parcels of land which the RoW will intersect, and the exact footprint of the transmission towers would be available during the next phase of project planning, involving Check Surveys is not covered in this ESIA.

-The transmission line is planned to extend for distance of 5.004 Km and would fall in the districts of Dumka and Deoghar.
+The transmission line, Dumka - Shikaripara planned to extend for distances of 51.232 Km and would fall in the district of Dumka.
 As per plan, the RoW of the alignment would be 27 m and transmission towers are expected to be setup every 300 m (approx. 2-3 towers per km depending on terrain and other technical, environmental and social considerations), each occupying a land footprint of about 22 m square.
 Overall, they will run cross country and cover a physical, environmental and social landscape which is typical to the state of Jharkhand - combination of plateau land exhibiting minor undulations and interspersed with flat terrain and hilly stretches.
-From the land use point of view, the line alignments would primarily cover agricultural and barren/waste land use types.
-The ends of the transmission lines would originate from respective substations of Dumka-Deoghar, which have access through road.
-At several other points along the route, crossings with roads, national or state highways (The National Highway 114 A, connecting Dumka-Deoghar runs parallel with the Dumka-Deoghar Transmission line), other than this there is no major roads which crosses the transmission line alignment and no railway lines are expected to occur.
+From the land use point of view, the line alignments would primarily cover agricultural, forest and barren/waste land use types.
+The ends of the transmission lines would originate from substation of Dumka - Shikaripara, which have access through road.
+At several other points along the route, crossings with roads (national Highway 114 A connecting Dumka in Jharkhand and Rampurhat in West Bengal and state highways 18 connecting Dumka- Sahebganj) and railway lines are expected to occur.
 For access to other points of the proposed transmission lines, access would have to be obtained through existing village roads and open terrain.